-- All results may have a bearing on the safety and security of individuals or may determine their critical life decisions (e.g., disease diagnosis algorithms). - Al is anticipated to impact individuals' eligibility for certain benefits, thereby significantly impacting rights or freedom. - All aims to address existing societal biases.
+- Al results may have a bearing on the safety and security of individuals or may determine their critical life decisions (e.g., disease diagnosis algorithms and autonomous vehicles). - Al is anticipated to impact individuals' eligibility for certain benefits, thereby significantly impacting rights or freedom. - All aims to address existing societal biases.